 As the commissioning authority on the project, 2RW oversaw all the tasks associated with the LEED Fundamental Commissioning process including:

-After the functional performance testing period, 2RW collected and analyzed high-frequency interval data from the building automation system to assess the operation of equipment over time.
-Data was collected and stored in 2RW’s proprietary Measurement and Verification software, MVpro, which allowed 2RW engineers to quickly identify system inefficiencies and malfunctions.
+After the functional performance testing period, 2RW collected and analyzed high-frequency interval data from the building automation system to assess equipment operation over time.
+The data collected enabled 2RW’s engineers to quickly identify system inefficiencies and malfunctions.

 OWNER: Thomas Jefferson Foundation